Teatro Marcello has two storeys of arches – empty apart from the ghosts – but, above, are glazed windows.

 For the palazzo’s main entrance, turn right after the church and right again.

 Here, the Lungotevere, bordering the river, changes from the Lungotevere Pierleone to the Lungotevere di Cenci.
 Just ahead is the Ponte Fabricio and on the right, in the Piazza di Monte Savello, are excavations.
-They began in 1999 and, it is believed, reveal a second ghetto.
+They began in 1999 and probably reveal a second ghetto.

-This photo shows part of the excavations, overlooked by the palazzo.
+This photo shows part of the excavations, with the palazzo behind.

-This second ghetto is sometimes referred to as the Ghettarello or Macelletto and inluded homes, a synagogue, grain stores, bakeries and stables.
+This second ghetto, the Ghettarello or Macelletto, had homes, a synagogue, grain stores, bakeries and stables.

 Via Monte Savello is a small road, just after the excavations.